Case Studies

 Want more detail on these case studies?

-We maintain detailed technical documentation, site reports and performance data for all international Mexel®432 deployments.
-For Eskom stations, we can share verification protocol documentation and discuss how the same approach could apply to your site.
+We can share available documentation where disclosure allows.
+For Eskom stations, we can discuss verification protocol documentation and how a structured baseline-to-review approach could apply to your site.

 Technical site reports and performance summaries